US, British militaries launch massive retaliatory strike against Iranian-backed Houthis in Yemen

 Noting the militants have carried out a series of dangerous attacks on shipping, he added, “This cannot stand.
 He said the U.K. took “limited, necessary and proportionate action in self-defense, alongside the United States with non-operational support from the Netherlands, Canada and Bahrain against targets tied to these attacks, to degrade Houthi military capabilities and protect global shipping.”

-And the governments of Australia, Bahrain, Canada, Denmark, Germany, Netherlands, New Zealand and South Korea joined the U.S. and U.K. in issuing a statement saying that while the aim is to de-escalate tensions and restore stability in the Red Sea, the allies won't hesitate to defend lives and protect commerce in the critical waterway.

 The rebels, who have carried out 27 attacks involving dozens of drones and missiles just since Nov.
-19, had warned that any attack by American forces on its sites in Yemen will spark a fierce military response.
+19, said Thursday that any attack by American forces on its sites in Yemen will spark a fierce military response.

-A high-ranking Houthi official, Ali al-Qahoum, vowed there would be retaliation.
-“The battle will be bigger…. and beyond the imagination and expectation of the Americans and the British," he said in a post on X.

-Al-Masirah, a Houthi-run satellite news channel, described strikes hitting the Al-Dailami Air Base north of Sanaa, the airport in the port city of the Hodeida, a camp east of Saada, the airport in the city of Taiz and an airport near Hajjah.
+“The response to any American attack will not only be at the level of the operation that was recently carried out with more than 24 drones and several missiles,” said Abdel Malek al-Houthi, the group’s supreme leader, during an hour-long speech.
+“It will be greater than that.”

 The Houthis say their assaults are aimed at stopping Israel’s war on Hamas in the Gaza Strip.
 But their targets increasingly have little or no connection to Israel and imperil a crucial trade route linking Asia and the Middle East with Europe.